RetroReversing/retroReversing/pages/gba/GBASDKDemos.md

 ---
 # Yoshi (yoshi)
-This folder contains a demo game based on the Nintendo 64 title Yoshi's story, this was a very impressive example running on the GBA hardware.
+This folder contains a demo game based on the Nintendo 64 title **Yoshi's story**, this was a very impressive example running on the GBA hardware.

+You can see it in action in the video below:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ikG2TURwovc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+All the source code is here to build the example yourself and it makes an excellent project to learn how to reverse GBA games as you can see the original source code.

 File Name | Extension | Description
 ---|---|---
-Gasdepend | N/A | Lists dependencies for the GNU assembler to know when to reassemble crt0.s Makedepend | N/A | Lists dependencies to tell Make when to re-compile files Makefile | N/A | Main Makefile used to build the project Readme | .txt | bg_proc | .c, .o |
-crt0 | .o, .s |
-etc_bmp | .h |
-gdbrc | N/A |
-isle_bmp | .h |
-ldscript | .x |
-menu | .c, .o |
+Gasdepend | N/A | Lists dependencies for the GNU assembler to know when to reassemble crt0.s Makedepend | N/A | Lists dependencies to tell Make when to re-compile files Makefile | N/A | Main Makefile used to build the project Readme | .txt | Fairly detailed instructions for the game and how to build it bg_proc | .c, .o | Logic for drawing the background layers crt0 | .o, .s | Implements the start function and bootstraps the program, all GBA games need this as it sets up the interrupts and jumps to the main function etc_bmp | .h | Include file that just exports pointers to each of the bmp images gdbrc | N/A | Configuration for the GNU debugger for debugging the game isle_bmp | .h | ldscript | .x | menu | .c, .o |